 There are a number of things to consider before you invest in an exercise machine before or after knee replacement surgery and they’re not limited to the list I’ve created below.

-With any significant purchase, I suggest talking to your doctor about the exercise and your individual needs.
+With any significant purchase, I suggest talking to your doctor and or physical therapist about the exercise and your individual needs.
 I also suggest making a list of pros and cons for how the machine will impact your TKR recovery.

 Consideration 1: Space

 This is a biggie.
 Do you have adequate space in your home or garage for an exercise machine?
 In recent years exercise machines have evolved so that they break down and utilize less space when not being used.

 For exercise machines like the stationary bike, there are models that can fold up and fit in a closet or a spare bedroom.
 Machines that breakdown are great for smaller homes.

 Treadmills, however, are larger and can be bulky.
 Some treadmills require 18-25 square feet and if you have a small home it can take over.

 For people fortunate to have a spare room or “man/woman cave”, a piece of exercise equipment will likely complement the room.
 They also work well in a garage if there is enough space.

 If you only plan to use the exercise machine for 3-6 months while you rehabilitate you might be ok with having it in the middle of your television room.
 Having to see the machine every day is a good reminder to use it.
 Plus you’ll get to watch sports, news or a program or read a book while exercising.